We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Ranked #1 out of 61 VPNs for User Experience

 For us, ExpressVPN is categorically the easiest and nicest VPN to use.
-Its apps don't require any learning curve, you just need to press the large ‘on’ button and the app will automatically select the best protocol and server location based on your network and location.
+Its apps don't require any learning curve, you just need to press the large ‘on’ button and it will automatically select the best protocol and server location based on your physical location.
 We also love just how quick the app opens and connects to a server.
 These quality-of-life features might seem small, but they make a noticeable difference when you're using a VPN daily.

 Desktop & Laptop (Windows & Mac)